Artoria2e5/GTDB-Treebase/README.md

 * Map representative genomes to species
 * Map suffixed genus names in species to conventional versions
-* Trim off the taxon level prefix
+* Trim off the taxon level prefix &ndash; Actually we can do it in the mapper
 * Join up bacteria and archaea at a root for single-file upload

 ## Why some stuff aren't done yet